Healthdirect Free Australian health advice you can count on.

 Difficulty finding a vein

 Taking blood can be more difficult in some people than in others.
-It may be due to the blood not flowing well during the test, or veins that are difficult to access.
+This occurs if your blood doesn't flow well during the test, or if you have veins that are more difficult to access.
+This may be due to variations in individual anatomy or a medical condition.

 You can try the following to help improve your blood flow before having a blood test.